amb-costa/gabs.py/README.md

 $ git commit #add -m "message here" if you wanna add a message
 $ git push
 $ git pull
-$ git merge #useful when working with forks
 ```

 - Make sure you got GitHub Pull Request and Issues extension on VS Code, as well